-- Drugs prescribed to treat physical pain and mental illness are frequently the lethal means by which people end their lives.
+- Drugs prescribed to treat physical pain and mental illness are frequently lethal means by which people end their lives.

-- Deaths from suicide in Lee and Collier are most prevalent in the adults older than 45, following the national pattern.
+- Deaths from suicide in Lee and Collier are most prevalent in adults older than 45, following the national pattern.
 The average age of those committing suicide in Lee and Collier in 2014: 51 and nearly 54, respectively.

 - The youngest person in Southwest Florida to die from suicide in the last decade was 8 years old.

-- The oldest in person in Southwest Florida to die from suicide was 100, medical examiner’s records show
+- The oldest in-person in Southwest Florida to die from suicide was 100, medical examiner’s records show

-- The public Lee Memorial Health System, which operates nearly 95 percent of Lee County’s acute-care hospital beds, counted 871 cases of attempted suicides and self-harm requiring medical treatment in 2014, according to records obtain under Florida’s open records law.
+- The public Lee Memorial Health System, which operates nearly 95 percent of Lee County’s acute-care hospital beds, counted 871 cases of attempted suicides and self-harm requiring medical treatment in 2014, according to records obtained under Florida’s open records law.